Agent

 TypeDescription

 DictionaryDictionary containing messages and outputs matching the defined output types.
-If you want the Agent to product additional structured outputs (for example, retrieved documents), you define them in state_schema.
+If you want the Agent to produce additional structured outputs (for example, retrieved documents), you define them in state_schema.

 Overview